igaster/laravel-theme/README.md

 ## Handling Vendor paths (eg for Package Development)

+When you are namespacing your views then Laravel will look up for view files into the `vendor` folder of the active theme:

 ```php
 view('VENDOR_NAME::viewName'); //  \theme_Path\vendor\VENDOR_NAME\viewName.blade.php
 ```

-You can optionaly set a list of vendors in each theme's configuration that will be loaded from the theme's root rather from a 'vendor' directory:
+You can optionaly set a list of vendors in each theme's configuration that will be loaded from the theme's root rather from the 'vendor' directory:

 ```php
 'theme-name' => [